Personal challenge ideas: Stand up comedy

 - Taking risk is highly rewarding

-- Practice does make perfect, and if you dedicate yourself you can perform even under intense pressure
+- If you prepare you can perform even under intense pressure

 - Enduring a high-pressure situation will toughen you up

 - Go first, not last, so you can get it done and not give yourself a chance to back out

 - Take on doubters and haters with a smile